inspec/inspec-test-profile-run-context-audit/README.md

-# run-context InSpec Text Profile
+# Audit Cookbook run-context InSpec Test Profile

-This is a test inspec profile used to exercise the ability of InSpec to determine how it is being run under Test Kitchen and Audit Cookbook.
+This is a test inspec profile used to exercise the ability of InSpec to detect when it is being run under Audit Cookbook.

 It is not a typical profile and is not intended for normal public consumption, nor is it a good example.